How to Get Rid of Fruit Flies

 They seem to pop up out of nowhere: tiny bugs the size of gnats that love landing on your food and flying wildly around your head.

-However, fruit flies aren’t as mysterious as they first seem, and can be fairly easy to get rid of once you know how.
-Be warned, their presence isn’t simply a problem, it’s a symptom of bigger issues that need to be addressed.
+However, these tiny pests aren’t as mysterious as they first seem, and can be fairly easy to get rid of fruit flies once you know how.
+Be warned, their presence isn’t simply a problem, it’s also a symptom of bigger issues that need to be addressed.

 Getting to Know Fruit Flies